This procedure sets out the Upper Eden Medical Practice’s approach to the handling of complaints.

 - The complaints procedure

 - The role of NHS England and other bodies in relation to complaints about services under the contract.
-This includes the ability of the patient to complain directly to the NHS England as an alternative to a complaint to the practice, and to escalate to the Ombudsman where dissatisfied with the outcome.
-Note: There is no right of escalation to the NHS England where a patient is dissatisfied with the practice response and all escalations are to the Ombudsman only.
+This includes the ability of the patient to complain directly to NHS England as an alternative to a complaint to the practice, and to escalate to the Ombudsman where dissatisfied with the outcome.
+Note: There is no right of escalation to NHS England where a patient is dissatisfied with the practice's response.
+All escalations should be directed to the Ombudsman only.

 - Their right to assistance with any complaint from independent Advocacy services